progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 	  ($marks.index(dir) + 1).to_s
 	end

-Teraz, gdy masz już liczbę reprezentującą Twój commit, potrzebujesz daty do zamieszczeenia w metadanych commita.
+Teraz, gdy masz już liczbę reprezentującą Twój commit, potrzebujesz daty do zamieszczeenia w meta-danych commita.
 Ponieważ data jest użyta w nazwie katalogu, pobierzesz ją z nazwy.
 Następną linią w pliku `print_export` jest

 <!-- Now that you have an integer representation of your commit, you need a date for the commit metadata.
 Because the date is expressed in the name of the directory, you’ll parse it out.
 The next line in your `print_export` file is -->